Car in Denmark

 Driving a foreign-registered car in Denmark

-However, you may be allowed to drive on foreign number plates for a limited period if you:
+You are however allowed to drive on foreign number plates for a limited period of 30 days if you:

-• Need to test equipment for vehicles, or test a foreign-registered vehicle.
+- Need to test equipment for vehicles, or test drive a foreign-registered vehicle.
 The test must be of a professional nature – i.e. you cannot apply for permission if you wish, as a private individual, to test drive a vehicle that you are considering purchasing.

 In these three cases, you must notify the Danish Motor Vehicle Agency via the form “Driving a vehicle with non-Danish plates in Denmark” at skat.dk before you cross the Danish border.